evolvingstuff/vdw2/content/posts/the-what-how-and-when-of-vitamin-d.md

 Feeling better will provide excellent positive feedback for you to continue taking sunshine in a pill.

-Not required, but you probably should have a <a href="/posts/vitamin-d-test" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 266">vitamin D test</a> after 3-6 months to see if you need to take the 50,000 IU pills more frequently.
+Not required, but you probably should have a [vitamin D test](/tags/vitamin-d-test.html) after 3-6 months to see if you need to take the 50,000 IU pills more frequently.

 Very unlikely  that you are taking too much vitamin D, but the test will show you if you need to take more (30 ng minimum, and many people and researchers feel 50-60 is optimal)